rdap/tofi/README.md

 ### Benchmarks

 Below are some rough benchmarks of the included themes on different machines.
-These were generated with version 0.1.0 of tofi.
+These were generated with version 0.1.0 of wdmenu.
 The time shown is measured from program launch to Sway reporting that the window has entered the screen.
 Results are the mean and standard deviation of 10 runs.
-All tests were performed with `--font /path/to/font/file.ttf`, `--hint-font false` and the equivalent of `--ascii-input true` (as tofi 0.1.0 didn't support Unicode text).
+All tests were performed with `--font /path/to/font/file.ttf`, `--hint-font false` and the equivalent of `--ascii-input true` (as wdmenu 0.1.0 didn't support Unicode text).

 <table>
   <thead>